Buddy Walk® History

 The Buddy Walk® was developed by the National Down Syndrome Society in 1995 to bring together a wide range of concerned individuals to reach out to friends, family and co-workers to promote acceptance and inclusion for people with Down syndrome and to raise money for local and national programs and services.
 The Buddy Walk® is a trademarked program of the National Down Syndrome Society.

 Each Buddy Walk® is usually a one-mile walk, in which anyone can participate without special training.
-The National Buddy Walk® Program has grown from 17 walks in 1995 to over 250 expected in 2012.
-More than 285,000 people from coast to coast and abroad participated this past year.
+The National Buddy Walk® Program has grown from 17 walks in 1995 to more than 260 expected in 2015.
+More than 310,000 people from coast to coast and abroad participated this past year.

 Learn more about the history of the Buddy Walk.